roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 ## Adding Customization ##

-The Base child theme is considered the most professional and advanced method for customizations and here are a few reasons why:
+The Base Theme is considered the most professional and advanced method for customizations and here are a few reasons why:

 * Supports custom CSS via the `style.css` file.
 * Supports hooks via the `functions.php` file.